ewolff/microservice-istio/HOW-TO-RUN.md

 * To actually use Helm on the Kubernetes cluster, you need to run `helm init`.

+* Make sure that the infrastructure is deployed with `kubectl apply -f infrastructure.yaml`, see above.

 * To install one of the microservices `order`, `shipping`, and `invoicing` you just need to run `helm install --set name=order